 Browsing: Data security

-The American Bankers Association joined the Bank Policy Institute and the Securities Industry and Financial Markets Association in a comment letter to the National Institute of Standards and Technology today offering feedback on the preliminary draft of NIST’s proposed privacy framework
+The American Bankers Association today joined the Bank Policy Institute and the Securities Industry and Financial Markets Association in a comment letter to the National Institute of Standards and Technology offering feedback on the NIST’s draft report on cybersecurity considerations for open banking.